 She may have spotted a name that looked like “George Warrington Curtis”—a “George Winslow Curtis” attended Columbia around that time and played baseball (see image on right).
-I suspect that Nyad saw the similar name and built a story around it: not just a member of the swim team, but captain; not merely second or seventh to swim the sound, but the very first.
+I suspect that Nyad saw that name and built a story around it: not just a member of the swim team, but captain; not merely second or seventh to swim the sound, but the very first.
 It all sounds suspiciously and hyperbolically familiar.

 Nyad expands on this tale in a later interview during which her grandfather becomes captain of the track team in addition to the swim team.
 Nyad says that, after her Manhattan swim,

 …I was…looking at pictures of old guys from the 1800s on the Columbia swimming team….
 And I came to one, and I said, wait a second—‘George Warrington Curtis,’ that’s my mother’s father’s name.
 And I didn’t know one thing about him, except some sort of business history.
 And it says under there, the captain of the Columbia track team….
 And the captain of the Columbia swimming team.
 And then my eyes bulged out—it said “the first person ever to swim across Long Island Sound.”

-Nyad knows more about George W. than she lets on above.
-In her 2015 memoir Find A Way, she writes about “some sort of business history” in some detail.
+Nyad knows more about George W. than she lets on.
+In her 2015 memoir Find A Way, she writes about his business history in some detail.
 George W.’s great-grandmother, Charlotte Winslow, reputedly concocted the patent medicine, Mrs. Winslow’s Soothing Syrup.
 It was a cocktail of morphine—Nyad calls it “a pacifying ingredient” in her book—and alcohol.
 Parents used it to quiet teething babies.
 According to the FDA, it sometimes quieted them permanently.